-Best Ankle Weights Reviews & Guide
+Best Ankle Weights Reviews and Ratings

 Ankle weights are simply weighted bands that are strapped around your ankles for the purpose of providing increased resistance to aerobic workouts.
 Recently, ankle weights have become very popular due to their versatility of usage and increase in difficulty for common aerobic and strength training exercises.
 You can also use ankle weights on your wrists to improve upper body and forearm muscle strength.